-Ana Mitreva is a junior at CHS and this is her third year on the Globe staff.
-Last year she was a Page Editor and is a Senior Managing Editor this year.
-Besides Globe, she loves...
+Ana Mitreva is a senior at CHS and this is her fourth year on the Globe staff.
+Last year she was a Page Editor and is a Managing Editor this year.
+Besides Globe, she loves swimming,...

 CHS Cafeteria Food

 Giving students good lunch food may seem impossible with all the stereotypes portrayed on tv and in movies, but how does Clayton’s cafeteria compare?
 I have eaten cafeteria food every day during my time at CHS, but I’ve never really taken the time to think about the quality of the food.

 This classic meal has very little potential to go wrong, and I think it does its job as a classic lunch food.
 It’s not the best thing ever but it’s okay.
 Overall the meal was fulfilling, but the nuggets were a little too soft.
 If you have to eat at school and nothing seems appetizing, this is a safe choice.

 This meal did not meet my expectations.
 I don’t remember this meal being so hard and strangely textured but it was.
 The actual chicken patty was hard to bite into and the fries didn’t seem well cooked due to them being hard in the middle.
 I would avoid this meal.

 On the better side of the lunch food is the raviolis.
 I always come back to this meal because it’s not served every day, and it’s a popular choice.
 The only issue I have with this meal is that the mozzarella sauce is often served cold which takes away from the warm goodness of a traditional ravioli meal.